Nasubi: Denpa Shōnen teki Kenshō Seikatsu

 Hamatsu was the subject of the 2023 documentary, The Contestant.

 Other activities

-After the rigors Hamatsu went through in order to become a famous comedian, Hamatsu was unable to succeed in the variety TV world.
-Instead, Hamatsu became a local talent in his native Fukushima, as well as a dramatic stage actor, founding the stage troupe Eggplant Way, performing across Japan.
+After the rigors Hamatsu went through in order to become a famous comedian, he was unable to succeed in the variety TV world.
+Instead, he became a local talent in his native Fukushima, as well as a dramatic stage actor, founding the stage troupe Eggplant Way, performing across Japan.
 He has appeared in Densha Otoko, Trick and Atashinchi no Danshi, and portrayed the character Watcherman in Kamen Rider W. Hamatsu also appeared in the game 428: Shibuya Scramble.
+He had a small role in Love Exposure.

 In 2016, Hamatsu successfully scaled Mount Everest after three aborted attempts in 2013, 2014 and 2015.
+During his attempt to climb Mount Everest in April 2015, an avalanche occurred after a 7.8 magnitude earthquake struck the region.
+The avalanche struck a camp at the base of the mountain, claiming the lives of 19 people.
+He survived and stayed for several weeks to aid in rescue efforts.